kunaltyagi/kunaltyagi.github.io/_posts/2025-05-03-split-commit.md

 # The Alias

 Thankfully, I stumbled upon a gem buried deep in the [depths of internet](https://hisham.hm/2019/02/12/splitting-a-git-commit-into-one-commit-per-file/), and turned it into a git alias.
-And let’s be honest — Git aliases are better than gems.
+And let’s be honest here, git aliases are better than gems.
 This one has saved me countless minutes of brain-numbing grunt work.
 It's a little wild, a litle weird, some may call it overly comlex.
 But it gets the job done.